max-laurent/nf_pipeline_gwas/README.md

 # GWAS Pipeline

 This repository contains a Nextflow pipeline and R scripts to perform GWAS (Genome-Wide Association Study) using **FASTLMM** and process the results.
 The pipeline includes formatting inputs, integrating genotype and phenotype data, and extracting significant markers.
-This pipelines has been designed to receive maize B73v2 genotype data and converts it to B73v4, it had been adapted to run on other organisms yet.
+This pipelines has been designed to receive maize B73v2 genotype data and converts it to B73v4, it hasn't been adapted to run on other organisms yet.

 ---